Sign Patterns of Inverse Doubly-Nonnegative Matrices: Results

 Since $Z_{12}$ is nonnegative and ${\bf x}_1$ and ${\bf x}_2$ are strictly positive, the inequality (\ref{ineq:main}) can only hold if $Z_{12}$ is identically $0$.
 However, in this case, $Y=Z^{-1}$ is not irreducible.
 Thus, $A$ also is not irreducible, and a contradiction is reached.
 Thus, necessity of the conditions in the theorem has been verified.

-To prove sufficiency, let us construct an $n \times n$ matrix $Q$ such that $\overline{S}=S(Q)$ satisfies the three conditions, as follows.
+To prove sufficiency, suppose that the $n \times n$ matrix $\overline{S}$ satisfies the three conditions, and construct the matrix $Q$ such that $\overline{S}=S(Q)$ as follows.
 First, we choose all diagonal entries $q_{ii}$, $i=1,\hdots, n$ to equal $n$.
 Meanwhile, each off-diagonal entry $q_{ij}$ is set to $-1$ if the entry at row $i$ and column $j$ of $\overline{S}$ is --, and is set to $0$ if the entry of $\overline{S}$ is +.
 The matrix $Q$ constructed in this way is a nonsingular symmetric $M$-matrix, since it is strictly diagonally dominant with positive diagonal entries and nonpositive off-diagonal entries.
 Further, from the assumption that $\Delta(\overline{S})$ is connected, it follows that $Q$ is irreducible.
 Thus, the inverse of $Q$ is entrywise strictly positive, positive definite, and symmetric.
 It thus follows that $Q$ is an (irreducible) doubly nonnegative matrix. $\Box$

 \end{proof}